 We all want our students to succeed.
 We try to encourage honest learning and do not just teach to the test.

 We do assess our students, but can we influence their success merely by the test questions we write?
 We most certainly can.
-Following are some helpful tips learned from experience to help you write successful test questions.
+Following are some helpful tips learned from experience to help you write successful test and quiz questions.

 Multiple Choice Questions